Trentepohlia (alga): Reproduction

 The life cycle of Trentepohlia is poorly known.
 It is known to reproduce both asexually and sexually.
 Asexual reproduction is via zoospores, which are quadriflagellate and produced in terminal sporangia.
 Sexual reproduction is by biflagellate gametes which are produced in spherical or urn-shaped gametangia.
 The gametangia are located either at the ends of filaments (terminal) or in at the sides or middle of filaments (lateral, intercalary).

 Trentepohlia is generally hypothesized to undergo an alternation of generations.
 In this scheme, it alternates between haploid gametophytes which produce biflagellate isogamous gametes, and diploid sporophytes which undergo meiosis to form quadriflagellate zoospores.
 However, it has also been reported that biflagellate gametes are able to germinate into new organisms without fusing sexually.

 Habitat and ecology

 Trentepohlia is a subaerial alga, and is commonly found in humid climates.
 It typically occurs on moist rocks, wood, tree trunks, and leaves.
 It is easily distinguished due to the orange, felt-like growths.
 Patches of Trentepohlia often obscure posts and inscriptions; this is an economic nuisance as it becomes necessary to paint over them.
 Trentepohlia abietina has been reported growing on spiders in Queensland, Australia.

 Trentepohlia species form close associations with fungal hyphae, and can form what is known as a "protolichen".
 They are widespread true phycobionts in lichens, such as the "secret writing" crustose lichen genera Graphis, Graphina, Gyalecta and Opegrapha.
+In some regions, lichens associated with Trentepohlia appear to have a higher level of rarity than lichens with other photobionts.
 With global warming, European lichens with Trentepohlia as phycobionts have increased in recent decades.